RamiAwar/OpsCore/README.md

 ## How does it work?

 Let's start with some definitions:

--OpsCore machine: A main server machine that allows multiple client machines and surveillance equipment to connect to it via local or global (ex.
+- OpsCore machine: A main server machine that allows multiple client machines and surveillance equipment to connect to it via local or global (ex.
 Internet based) networks.

 - Node machine: A node machine is a client machine that connects to a main OpsCore server machine.
 The main OpsCore server machine would be the main screen in a command operations center, and the node machines would be secondary screens that allow information exchange with the main OpsCore server machine.